rafaelsampaio/ao-demo/README.md

 ```

 The Terraform will output your application URL.
 Navigate to that site and test your application.

-Go to BIG-IP Configuration Utility and verify the Tenant (Partition), Application (Folder), Virtual Server, Pool and Pool Members.
+Go to Config Utility and verify the Tenant (Partition), Application (Folder), Virtual Server, Pool and Pool Members.

 ### Part 3b - TLS, Security and Analytics

 In this part of the demo, you will create a set of Application Services with more functionality and features using AS3, including TLS, Analytics, Application and Network Security and Service Discovery.

 Take a look at the ```.tf``` and ```appServiceDiscoveryTLS.json.tpl``` files, check all the resources that were declared.

 In [as3.tf](3-as3/as3.tf), comment the Part 1 Basic App (line 3 and 15) and remove the comments for the Part 2 (lines 6, 18-21).

 ```hcl